avan2s/git-sandbox/README.md

 # git-sandbox
-a git playground for testing out several stuff
+a git playground for testingF3 out several stuff